favstats/myblogdown/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University of Stuttgart:
+I am a teaching instructor for the following courses at *University of Stuttgart*:

 - Statistische Modellbildung II Tutorium
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science